xhycccc/Struts2-Vuln-Demo/struts2-vuln-demo/README.md

 ## Overview

-Recording the source code in learning struts2 vulnerability.
+Recording the source code in learning struts2 vulnerabilities.